The smell reached Ji-yoo before the food did.

 It was incredible food.
 Objectively, undeniably incredible.
 Even Alessia — who was furious, who was hurt, who had every reason to hate everything about this situation — could not pretend otherwise.

-"It's just pork belly and rice," Hua said.
+"It's just pork belly and rice," Hua deflected, fierce and unyielding

 Ji-yoo polished off her plate in under five minutes.
-She set the fork down, leaned back in the dining chair — carefully, wincing — and let out a long, satisfied breath.
+She set the fork down, leaned back in the dining chair, and let out a long, satisfied breath.

 Hua picked up Ji-yoo's empty plate and headed back to the kitchen.
 She moved with that same easy grace — the kind of movement that came from years of navigating tight kitchen spaces at high speed, always in motion, never in the way.